MicrosoftDocs/azure-stack-docs/azure-stack/operator/protect-virtual-machines.md

     :::image type="content" source="media/protect-virtual-machines/vm-compute-properties.png" alt-text="Screenshot of portal VM properties screen." lightbox="media/protect-virtual-machines/vm-compute-properties.png":::

 - The test failover can help check the application behavior when failed over.
-However, your **Source** VM might still be running.
+However, your source VM might still be running.
 You must consider this behavior when doing a test failover.

   > [!NOTE]
   > Azure Site Recovery replicates the VM completely when doing a test failover.
 The VM runs on both source and target environments.
 You must take this into account, as it might affect the behavior of your app.